-Washburn Chapter 130 of Phi Kappa Phi welcomes junior English major Mali Farwell, who will be inducted on May 9, 2013.
+Washburn Chapter 130 of Phi Kappa Phi welcomes junior English major Mali Farwell, who was inducted on May 9, 2013.
 She joins English majors Elizabeth Evans and Hillary Hall, who were initiated into Phi Kappa Phi in Fall 2012.

 This year's Inscape release party and reading was held on May 1, 2013, at 7:00 pm at the SouthWind Gallery at 3074 SW 29th Street.
 For more on Inscape, Washburn's literary magazine, click here.

 On April 29, the English Department held its 2013 Scholarship Reception to honor recent award recipients and celebrate the outstanding work of our students.
 Congratulations to all scholarship recipients and to the three winners in this year's essay prize competitions: Hillary Hall (English literature essay prize), Jason Hanna (world literature essay prize), and Kerry Wright (American literature essay prize).

 The following students joined the Phi Rho Chapter of Sigma Tau Delta at the initiation ceremony on April 17: Heather Averill, Stacia Baer, Ryan Braun, Deva Buhrle (Vice-President), Genoveva Callahan, Matt Dixon (Treasurer), Elizabeth Evans, Said Fallaha, Jennifer Hector, Melissa Jeanneret, Allison Kostusik, James Lawson, Jaimie Luse (Historian), Emily McCall, and Lindsey Wichern (Webmaster).
 Cal Phoenix will be serving as the 2013-2014 President of the chapter.
 Welcome, new officers and members of Sigma Tau Delta!